OutlierVentures/Stop-Bluffing/README.md

 Open OpenFace.sln with Visual Studio 2015 and run OpenFaceOffline.
 In the menu, set recorded data to AUs only.
-Open your seclected files and run OpenFace.
+Open your selected files and run OpenFace.

 Outputs are saved as a CSV.
 In the header, a suffix of *c* denotes classification data and a suffix of *r* denotes regression data.